 - guest articles

-Your earned demand creation activities are for free.
-These are all activities that you can do for free that will get the attention of your key customer archetypes and helps drive them into your acquisition activities.
+These are all activities that you can do for free that will get the attention of your customer and helps drive them into your acquisition activities.

 Acquire & Activate